Semi-Commercial and Mixed-Use Finance

 Is a semi-commercial mortgage regulated or unregulated?

-It depends on the proportion of residential use.
-Where the residential element is more than 40% of the property by floor area or rental value, the loan is regulated.
-Below 40%, it is assessed commercially and is unregulated.
+It depends on the proportion of residential use and whether the borrower will occupy that residential element as a main residence.
+Where the residential element is more than 40% of the property by floor area or rental value and is owner-occupied, the loan is regulated.
+Otherwise it is assessed commercially and is unregulated.

 Can I get a semi-commercial mortgage if the commercial unit is vacant?